 Dental phobia is more common than you think, and it stops people from seeking the needed medical attention.
 Thus, increasing their chances of possibly risking their overall oral health.
-It is important that people should let their fear get the best of them because it will definitely hamper in achieving a healthy and beautiful smile.
+It is important that people should not let their fear get the best of them because it will definitely hamper in achieving a healthy and beautiful smile.

 How Does Dental Sedation Work?